Logo

 • They are the child of a Commonwealth parent who was settled in the UK before 1 January 1973, if they were born in the UK or arrived in the UK before the age of 18

 Latitude Law has successfully challenged deportation decisions issued by the Home Office and has also managed to revoke deportation orders that have been signed against non-EEA and EEA nationals.
-If you would like to discuss your deportation case, or any other immigration issues, contact our experts now on 0300 131 6767 or fill in the enquiry form below and we will get back to you.
+If you would like to discuss your deportation case, or any other immigration issues, contact Latitude Law experts now on 0300 131 6767 or fill in the enquiry form below and we will get back to you.